-How ADM Provides Extended FDIC Insurance, Without the Hassle
+How ADM Provides Access to Extended FDIC Insurance, Without the Hassle

 Here at American Deposit Management (ADM), we provide a simple solution to extend FDIC insurance to all of your business deposits*, regardless of the amount.
 Utilizing our proprietary FinTech and a nationwide network of over 500 financial institutions, ADM can spread your deposits between our member institutions to achieve insurance for all your cash in an instant.

 A major benefit of the ADM solution to extending FDIC insurance* is that it requires just one point of contact rather than relationships with a network of banks.
 And the best part is you keep your current bank.
 We are here to enhance your banking relationships, not replace them.